ssdev-go/gitea-sdk/CONTRIBUTING.md

 Since Gitea is a pure community organization without any company support, to keep the development healthy we will elect three owners every year.
 All contributors may vote to elect up to three candidates, one of which will be the main owner, and the other two the assistant owners.
 When the new owners have been elected, the old owners will give up ownership to the newly elected owners.
 If an owner is unable to do so, the other owners will assist in ceding ownership to the newly elected owners.

-After the election, the new owners should proactively agree with our [CONTRIBUTING](CONTRIBUTING.md) requirements on the [Gitter main channel](https://gitter.im/go-gitea/gitea).
+After the election, the new owners should proactively agree with our [CONTRIBUTING](CONTRIBUTING.md) requirements in the [Discord](https://discord.gg/NsatcWJ) #general channel.
 Below are the words to speak:

 ```
 I'm honored to having been elected an owner of Gitea, I agree with [CONTRIBUTING](CONTRIBUTING.md).
 I will spend part of my time on Gitea and lead the development of Gitea.